Sony PCM-9000

 The Sony PCM-9000 represented a significant breakthrough in audio recording technology, as it allows up to 80 minutes of two-channel audio to be stored in 20-bit linear mode using an overwritable MO disc.
 This medium not only offers excellent sound quality to the Digital Master Disc Recorder, but also provides operational benefits such as rapid access and non-linear editing.
 Additionally, the recording medium can be removed for storage or swapped with other machines.

 This innovative recorder is well-suited for a wide range of applications, including making master recordings for CD/MD production, broadcast operations, and post-production.
-Its introduction marked a significant milestone in the history of audio recording technology, as it demonstrated the possibilities and potential of utilizing high-resolution digital recording equipment for professional audio applications.
+Its introduction marked a significant milestone in the history of audio recording technology, as it demonstrated the possibilities and potential of utilising high-resolution digital recording equipment for professional audio applications.

-The Sony PCM-9000 utilizes the MSD-1200 digital audio master disc, which is a single-sided magneto-optical (MO) disc that measures 133 mm (5.25 inches) in diameter and is housed in a protective cartridge that measures 143.7 x 160.5 x 10.9 mm.
+The Sony PCM-9000 utilises the MSD-1200 digital audio master disc, which is a single-sided magneto-optical (MO) disc that measures 133 mm (5.25 inches) in diameter and is housed in a protective cartridge that measures 143.7 x 160.5 x 10.9 mm.
 Despite its small size, the use of Constant Linear Velocity (CLV) recording technology enables each MO disc to hold approximately 1.3GB of data.
 This allows for the recording of two channels of digital audio for 80 minutes in 20-bit linear recording mode, 65 minutes in 24-bit, and 100 minutes in 16-bit.

 The MO disc is divided into two data areas: the MAIN data area, where audio data is recorded, and the AUX data area, where cue and non-destructive editing data are stored.
 The MO disc allows for repeated recording and playback, and the lack of contact between the disc and the recorder during operation ensures excellent durability for both components.